Jonas-Finkler/RMSD-finder/README.md

 `<rotation-format>` specifies the format in which the rotation is printed.
 Can be either **Q** for quaternion (default), **M** for rotation Matrix or **A** for angle-axis representation.

+Please be careful using the command line arguments.
+Spaces between flags and values, as well as spaces in file names are at the moment not supported.

 ## Assignment convention
+The array (assignment(:)) is printed by the program.
-Atom number assignment(i) of structure A has been matched to atom i in structure B.
+It means that atom number assignment(i) of structure A has been matched to atom i in structure B.

 ## Compiling the code